Zeeshanshaikh93/Kubernetes/Notes/Notes.md

 ## Stateless applications

 * Stateless refers to applications and services that do not maintain any internal state between requests.
 This means that each request from a client is treated as an independent transaction, and this application does not store any data.
 * for managing this we can use Deployments as a part of it, it also allows to define the desired state of your application, including the number of replicas, and handle updates seamlessly without downtime.

+## Ingress controllers

+* An ingress controller in Kubernetes acts as a gateway that manages external access to services within a cluster.
+It functions by routing incoming HTTP and HTTPS traffic based on defined rules, enabling users to access applications hosted in the cluster without exposing each service directly to the internet.
+* *Daily Life Example* ;
+Consider a restaurant with multiple dining rooms (services) serving different cuisines (applications).
+Instead of having separate entrances for each dining room, the restaurant has a single main entrance (ingress controller) where customers arrive.
+At this entrance, there is a host (the ingress controller) who checks reservations (routing rules) and directs customers to the appropriate dining room based on their preferences (requests).
+This setup allows for efficient management of customer flow, ensuring that each dining room operates smoothly without overcrowding or confusion.
+Just as the host ensures that customers reach their desired dining experience, the ingress controller ensures that incoming traffic is directed to the correct service within the Kubernetes cluster, providing a streamlined and organized approach to managing external access.